June 2, 2025, 12:13 pm | Read time: 2 minutes

 Major Cleanup Streamlines Offerings

 Amazon reportedly targeted mainly “unproductive items” and their associated product pages.
-These are goods whose pages haven’t been updated for more than two years or that sellers can no longer deliver due to lack of stock.
+These are goods whose pages haven’t been updated for more than two years or that suppliers can no longer deliver due to lack of stock.
 Amazon also purged incomplete or faulty product pages.

 Cost Savings Due to High Expenses